NguyenThanhThinh/ShopMe/README.md

 Error handling and data validation - Client and Server side.

-Source control - Github
+Source control - Github.

+##Guest users :

+Can visit  of all pages anonymously.
+Can add to shopping cart even without account.
+Can read articles, reviews, comments...etc
+Their shopping cart items are kept after they register.
+##Customers :
+Can continue to checkout to see the final cost of their purchase.
+Can product rating.
+Can  once per review...etc

+##Admins :

+Can add new products,categories,brand...
+Can edit all user roles.
+Can control all the current products that are in the store.
+Enable/Disable or edit information ...etc
 # Hints
-  backup database
+Backup database.
-  Change datasource (server) App.config,ConnectionStrings.config layer ShopMe.Entities,ShopMe.Web
+Change datasource (server) App.config,ConnectionStrings.config layer ShopMe.Entities,ShopMe.Web.